passivebot/dub-with-elevenlabs/README.md

 # dub-with-elevenlabs
-This repository contains a Chrome extension designed to streamline the user experience of ElevenLabs dubbing for YouTube.
+This repository contains a Chrome extension designed to streamline the user experience of ElevenLabs dubbing with YouTube.